Fernandes gives Man United 1-0 win over Southampton in EPL | Sports-Games

 United started stronger in the second half and got the goal after a well-worked move down the right flank.
 Dalot lifted a cross into the area and Fernandes was on hand to sidefoot it inside the far post.

 Ronaldo and United's new signing Casemiro — the Portugal star's former teammate at Real Madrid — both came on in the second half.
 Substitute Sekou Mara had two chances to equalize for Southampton in injury time, but his spectacular overhead kick was blocked by Dalot and he sidefooted another effort wide of the post a minute later.
-AP SSC SSC
+"I was satisfied, at the start of the game we could have created more,'' Ten Hag said. ''It's tough, you have to get into the season, fight, battle and we did that.
+Then you get rewarded.
+It's next steps, there is room for improvement."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)